itdelatrisu/opsu/README.md

 other game options can be accessed by clicking the wrench icon in the song menu.

 ## Building
+opsu! is distributed as a Maven project.

+* To run the project, execute the Maven goal `compile exec:exec`.
-The LWJGL native libraries must be linked and distributed with this application.
-[JarSplice](http://ninjacave.com/jarsplice) is included in the tools directory to merge the files into a single executable fat jar for distribution.
+* To create a single executable JAR file, execute the Maven goal `package shade:shade`.
+Note that the LWJGL native libraries must be linked and distributed with this application; [JarSplice](http://ninjacave.com/jarsplice) is included in the tools directory to merge the files into a fat jar.

 ## Credits
 This software was created by Jeffrey Han